spitzerUH/distributed_systems/README.md

 ## Game clients

-Game clients are browser based.
-They initialize the communication using websockets to form a peer-to-peer communication implemented with WebRTC.
+Clients initialize the communication using websockets to form a peer-to-peer communication implemented with WebRTC.

+Game clients are browser based implemented by using JavaScript.
+Socket.IO provides websocket functionality also for client.
+WebRTC is implemented by the browsers and we use its datastream functionality to communicate between the clients.

 One of the nodes will be selected as leader node to resolve possible conflicts.
 Leader selection could be based on the game score.